 The opponent must, in addition to filing its evidence with IPONZ by the applicable deadline, serve a copy on the applicant as soon as practicable pursuant to regulation 33.
 Please note that filing evidence with IPONZ through its case management facility does not constitute service on the other side.

-The opposition proceeding will be discontinued under section 83 of the Act if the opponent fails to do (a), (b) or (c) above by the applicable deadline.
+The opposition proceeding will be discontinued under regulation 83 if the opponent fails to do (a), (b) or (c) above by the applicable deadline.